 Price Beyond Compare

-The price of pear cut diamonds is a big yes for many people.
-Pear cut diamonds are often cheaper than other cuts because they are a fancy shape.
-Diamonds that are cut in ways with lots of diamond waste are often more expensive, so fancy shapes like pear-cut diamonds are a great way to get a big, high-quality diamond for cheaper than the average round brilliant gemstone.
+The price of teardrop diamonds is a big yes for many people.
+Teardrop diamonds are generally cheaper than round diamonds of the same carat and quality.
+You can save even more by shopping for lab grown diamonds.
+This is because pear-shaped diamonds usually produce less waste when cut from a raw diamond.
+Additionally, pear-shaped diamonds will look larger than round diamonds of the same carat weight.
+Fancy shapes like pear-cut diamonds are a great way to get a big, high-quality diamond for cheaper than the average round brilliant gemstone.

-When online shopping, search for fancy shape options or look at rings that allow you to change the diamond shape that is set.
+When online shopping, search for fancy shape options or look at rings that allow you to change the set diamond shape.
 You could save money in your search for something truly modern.

 The popularity of the pear-shaped engagement ring is acknowledged by many.
 We are seeing them all over social media as examples of gorgeous, sparkling ring options.
 A pear diamond has become a status symbol and an eye-catching jewelry choice for many over the last five years.

-Elizabeth Taylor was a collector of fine jewelry and owned the Taylor-Burton diamond.
-A 69.42 carat stone from Cartier, this diamond was later reset from a ring into a necklace because it was too large for on-hand wear.
-It was a gift from her husband Richard Burton for 1.1 million dollars.
+Elizabeth Taylor was a fine jewelry collector and owned the Taylor-Burton diamond.
+A 69.42-carat stone from Cartier, this diamond was later reset from a ring into a necklace because it was too large for on-hand wear.
+It was a gift from her husband, Richard Burton, for 1.1 million dollars.
 That would be about 7 million dollars today.